Guide

 nylas email list --from "boss@company.com" --json

-The CLI paginates through the provider's API behind the scenes, refreshes expired OAuth2 tokens automatically, and returns the results as JSON.
-No Google Cloud project, no consent screen, no redirect URI.
+The CLI paginates through the Gmail API behind the scenes, refreshes expired OAuth2 tokens automatically, and returns the results as JSON.
+No Gmail API project to register, no consent screen, no redirect URI.

 brew install nylas/nylas-cli/nylas